ngagnon/Pocosearch/README.md

 Pocosearch is an easy-to-use Elasticsearch client for .NET.

-@TODO: description
-It makes it very easy to add full-text search capabilities to ASP.NET apps by abstracting away most of the nitty gritty details of Elasticsearch.
+It was designed specifically for Web apps, where much of Elasticsearch's power and flexibility is unnecessary.

-It lets you add full-text search capabilities to your web app without much knowledge of Elasticsearch.
+Its convenient, straightforward API allows you to easily add full-text search capability to any part of your app without much hassle.

 # Getting Started